klaytn/klaytn-docs/docs/bapp/json-rpc/api-references/subbridge.md

 ```

 ## subbridge_registerBridge <a id="subbridge_registerBridge"></a>
-The `subbridge.registerBridge` registers already deployed bridge contracts in the parent/child chain.
+The `subbridge_registerBridge` registers already deployed bridge contracts in the parent and child chains.

 **Parameters**